burger icon

 Main Game Options:

 • Electronic Table Games (ETGs): Digital versions of classics like Roulette and Blackjack.
-The 'Zone' area is a regulars' hangout-50 terminals, live hosts, and a social vibe that's more fun than you'd expect.
+The 'Zone' area has 50 terminals, though regulars report the live hosts are often missing lately (automated mode) and minimum bets can jump on weekends.

 • Live Dealer Tables: More than 60 tables-Blackjack (a few versions), Roulette, Baccarat, Craps, Sic Bo.
 Minimum bets usually start at $5, but there are high-limit rooms for the big spenders.